OliverRodax/ePaper/README.md

     Clone the repo to your Pi
-    Set your OpenWeatherMap API key (WEATHER_KEY in enviroment var) Optional set your OpenAi API key (DASHBOARD_KEY) Add your plants and medicine to data json files (maybe ) run Main.py
+    Set your OpenWeatherMap API key (WEATHER_KEY in enviroment var) Optional set your OpenAi API key (DASHBOARD_KEY) Add your plants and medicine to data json files (maybe add Web interface later) run Main.py